S&DR200 announces its programme today

 Hopetown Darlington will present:

-• A display of early locomotives from April to July 2025.
+- A display of early locomotives from April to July 2025.
 These pioneering early locomotives, including the original Locomotion No.1, designed by George Stephenson and held in the Science Museum Group's collection, were critical to the future success of the railways in the UK and around the world.
 With loans from the Science Museum Group, National Museum Wales and Beamish Museum.

-• An immersive steam-inspired installation from July to September 2025.
+- An immersive steam-inspired installation from July to September 2025.
 Studio Swine (Japan/UK) will create a sensory installation combined with digital art, inspired by the use of steam as a source of power by the designers of early locomotives.

-• An exhibition on the future of transport and skills from July to September 2025 will look at the rail industry in the era of climate crisis and how a growing green technologies sector in Teesside can provide opportunity for the region.
+- An exhibition on the future of transport and skills from July to September 2025 will look at the rail industry in the era of climate crisis and how a growing green technologies sector in Teesside can provide opportunity for the region.
 The exhibition will also enable visitors to create a train for the 22nd century using virtual reality software.
 In partnership with industry partners including LNER.

 Locomotion in Shildon will present at various dates:

-• An exhibition of Railway Firsts in Main Hall in recognition of the innovation of 200years of railways.
+- An exhibition of Railway Firsts in Main Hall in recognition of the innovation of 200 years of railways

-• The Young Railway Photographer of the Year exhibition.
-Supported by the Railway Photographic Society.
+- The Young Railway Photographer of the Year exhibition, supported by the Railway Photographic Society

-• Events and programming exploring the future of transport and skills from March to September 2025 which will complement an exhibition at Hopetown Darlington looking at the same theme.
+- Events and programming exploring the future of transport and skills from March to September 2025 which will complement an exhibition at Hopetown Darlington looking at the same theme

-• Talks and lectures aimed at railway enthusiasts.
+- Talks and lectures aimed at railway enthusiasts

-• Activities for families and adults every weekend and throughout the school holidays.
+- Activities for families and adults every weekend and throughout the school holidays

 Preston Park Museum & Grounds will present:

-• A 'Corridors of Connection' installation in 2025.
+- A 'Corridors of Connection' installation in 2025.
 Artist Rebecca Louise Law will present an installation of botanical objects, including flowers, pinecones and seed pods all collected from the museum's walled garden and local growers in the Tees Valley.
 The installation will look at how railways play a vital role in connecting wildlife habitats across our countryside.
-In partnership with the biodiversity team at Network Rail.
+In partnership with the biodiversity team at Network Rail

-• A display of national artworks in 2025.
-The new exhibition space will host several artworks of national significance, related to the railways and the communities they served, never seen in the region before.
+- A display of national artworks in 2025.
+The new exhibition space will host several artworks of national significance, related to the railways and the communities they served, never seen in the region before

-• A digital installationin 2025.
+- A digital installation in 2025.
 Artist Yann Nguema (France) will create a digital and sensory installation in the new exhibition space.
-The piece 'Perfume' will feature scent and is inspired by pollination that occurs as a result of trains travelling through the countryside.
+The piece 'Perfume' will feature scent and is inspired by pollination that occurs as a result of trains travelling through the countryside

-• The Big Build.
-A living sculpture, in the grounds, a project co-designed with Grace Choi, in collaboration with women, those that identify as women, and non-binary people in acknowledgement of the lack of representation of women and their roles in the documented S&DR story.
+- The Big Build.
+A living sculpture, in the grounds, a project co-designed with Grace Choi, in collaboration with women, those that identify as women, and non-binary people in acknowledgement of the lack of representation of women and their roles in the documented S&DR story

-• An interactive, family-focused and large-scale playscape in 2025, inspired by railways and invention, in the new exhibition space.
+- An interactive, family-focused and large-scale playscape in 2025, inspired by railways and invention, in the new exhibition space

-• An exhibition exploring two centuries of transformation following the opening of the S&DR, which spurred economic development and transformed the socio-economic fabric of the region.
+The Story in Durham City will present an exhibition exploring two centuries of transformation following the opening of the S&DR, which spurred economic development and transformed the socio-economic fabric of the region.
 This will be told through authentic voices from The Story's collections of letters, diaries, court papers, and other day to day records.
 The railway facilitated the movement of goods and people on an unprecedented scale, fostering trade, industry, and urbanisation, and was the catalyst for the growth of local towns.

 The Art of Rail Design exhibition will tour several libraries in the region.
-It will feature original historic artefacts relating to S&DR including maps, blueprints, and letters.
+It will feature original historic artifacts relating to S&DR including maps, blueprints, and letters.
 Thanks to partners including the Institution of Civil Engineers (ICE), the Institution of Mechanical Engineers (IMechE), The Common Room, National Railway Museum and Teesside Archives.

 Exhibitions related to S&DR are also taking place at several museums and galleries in County Durham and Tees Valley including an exhibition at the Mining Art Gallery in the Auckland Project in Bishop Auckland at the Bowes Museum and Raby Castle in County Durham.